JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-HTTP-Handlers.md

 ### dnr:expressionFactory

 The `dnr:expressionFactory` property adds locally scoped SPARQL expression factories to a Handler which the Handler will use when parsing SPARQL.
-See [[UserGuide/Configuration/SPARQL Expression Factories|Configuration API - Expression Factories]] for more details.
+See [[Configuration API - Expression Factories|UserGuide-Configuration-SPARQL-Expression-Factories]] for more details.

 ### dnr:enableCors